Demi Lovato Shares Inspiring Message After Recalling Relapse

 Michael Rozman/Warner Bros.

-It's been a year and a half since Demi Lovato was hospitalized for a overdose.
+It's been a year and a half since Demi Lovato was hospitalized for an overdose.
 On Thursday's episode of The Ellen DeGeneres Show, the 27-year-old singer recalled her relapse and battle with an eating disorder.

 The "Sorry Not Sorry" star told Ellen DeGeneres she lived a life for the past six years that didn't feel like her own.